Extending classical surrogate modelling to high-dimensions through supervised dimensionality reduction: a data-driven approach: Introduction

 \section{Introduction}

-It is nowadays a common practice to study the behaviour of physical and engineering systems through computer simulation.
+It is a common practice to study the behaviour of physical and engineering systems through computer simulation.
 In a real-world setting, such systems are driven by input parameters, the values of which can be uncertain or even unknown.
 Uncertainty quantification (UQ) aims at identifying and quantifying the sources of uncertainty in the input parameters to assess the uncertainty they cause in the model predictions.
 In the context of Monte Carlo simulation, such workflow typically entails the repeated evaluation of the computational model.
 However, it may become intractable when a single simulation is computationally demanding, as is often the case with modern computer codes.
 A remedy to this problem is to substitute the model with a surrogate that accurately mimics the model response within the chosen parameter bounds, but is computationally inexpensive.
 An additional benefit of surrogate models is that they are often non-intrusive, i.e. their construction only depends on a training set of model evaluations, without access to the model itself.
 This includes the case when the model is not available, but only a pre-existent data set is, as is typical in machine learning applications.
 The latter setting is the focus of this paper.
 Popular surrogate modelling techniques (SM) include Gaussian process modelling and regression \citep{Sacks1989,Rasmussen2006}, polynomial chaos expansions \citep{Ghanembook1991,Xiu2002,XiuBook2010}, low-rank tensor approximations \citep{Chevreuil2015,KonakliJCP2016}, and support vector regression \citep{Vapnik1995}.
 Parametrising and training a surrogate model, however, can become harder or even intractable as the number of input parameters increases, a well known problem often referred to as \emph{curse of dimensionality} (see \eg{} \citet{Verleysen05}).
+Similar challenges arise in the presence of high-dimensional model responses (see \eg{} \citet{Gu2016}), but this is beyond the scope of this paper.